jagtalon/chatmail/www/src/index.md

 ## News

-*February 12, 2025*
+#### February 12, 2025
 <i>Bush warblers start singing in the mountains</i>

 Moved the server to a VPS in [UDN](https://www.urdn.com.ua).
 They have more flexible plans that lets me increase CPU, RAM, and disk space a little bit at a time.
+I also wanted to operate the server outside of my own jurisdiction to give some protection to people using this service.